GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

-Pure documentation scribes that only transcribe and summarize clinical conversations are generally NOT high-risk.
-However, ambient AI systems become HIGH-RISK when they:
+Pure documentation scribes that only transcribe and summarize clinical conversations are generally not high-risk.
+Ambient AI systems become high-risk when they influence clinical decisions, qualify as medical devices under MDR, integrate with clinical decision support, or perform automatic coding that affects care pathways.

 The EU AI Act classifies AI systems as high-risk through two pathways: (1) AI systems that are safety components of products requiring third-party conformity assessment under existing EU harmonization legislation (Article 6(1)), or (2) AI systems listed in Annex III covering specific use cases (Article 6(2)).